 Designers can narrow their focus too quickly, building out specs that become hard to reshape (a mental shift gets tougher with every hour of work and thought that a designer puts into it).

-We encourage one WFH day a week, allowing individual time needed to mull over ideas without the tribe up in your face.
+We encourage at least one WFH day a week, allowing the individual time needed to mull over ideas without the tribe up in your face.
 We do war rooms, but in one week stretches, with generally no more than four hour blocks at a time.
-And we don't sit in rooms together pecking away endlessly on junk; these are focused collaborative sessions where we attack a few specific items, and break when we hit stopping points.
+And we don't sit in rooms together pecking away endlessly on junk; we have focused collaborative sessions where we attack a few specific items, and break when we hit stopping points.

 FINDING THE ART IN APPLICATIONS